-In this post we are going to see format, content of /etc/passwd file. /etc/passwd (will be called as password file henceforth in this post) is popular and most accessed file when it comes to user in any Linux or Unix based system.
+/etc/passwd (will be called as password file henceforth in this post) is a popular and most accessed file when it comes to user in any Linux or Unix based system.
 Every administrator should be familiar with this file.
 Rather whenever one starts working on Linux Unix based system this file should be covered during his/her basis learning itself.

 Since its normal text file, commands like cat, more will work without any issue on it.

-If you observe above file, it has values separated by colons (:).
+:.
 Each row is one entry.
 One entry is for one user.
-For every user (row) there are 7 fields defined separated by colon.
+For every user (row) there are 7 fields defined separated by a colon.
 Those seven fields are :

 - Encrypted password